 Before you can purchase for another person, that person will need to have verified their own account information online or at a license sales agent.
 (The verification allows the system to identify the products and pricing the customer is eligible for.)

 Once their account is verified, you will need their ODFW ID# or full name and date of birth to purchase for that person at a license sales agent or ODFW office.
 Purchasing a gift online will require you to log in to the person’s account with their user name and password, which is not recommended.

-Gift giving will become easier in March 2019 when a function called “Group Purchase” is launched.
+Buying or applying with others like family members will become easier later in spring 2019 when a function called “Group Purchase” is launched.
 This new function will allow customers to build a group of family and friends that they can make purchases for, using that list to easily buy both online and at license sale agents or ODFW offices.
 In preparation for the launch of the Group Purchase feature, customers should make sure to note the ODFW ID numbers of the people they plan to purchase for in the future so that they can easily locate their account and build the group.